Updated on July 21st, 2020

 Looking for a cat or want to know what different cat breeds look like?
 Here are all the cats we see in our Adelaide clinic, and few of the very rare you can’t easily find.

 Let’s start by celebrating the most common breed of cat.
-It’s not a cross breed but a unique cat variety in its own right that arrived in Australia before white settlement via Dutch shipwrecks.
+It’s not a cross breed but a unique cat variety in its own right.
 Its only fault is its success in being everywhere.
 Moggies come in a wide variety of spectacular coat colours, though none perhaps as striking as tabby markings.

 The distinctive ear tufts and ticked coat of the Abyssinian are features found in wild African cat species.
 Abyssinians are strong, fit cats with an adventurous personality.